raeez13/worksheet2_group/README.md

 # Priority Event + Telemetry Protocol

+Raeez Jaldin - 23039423
+Mohammad Faraj - 23077476

-University project implementation of a lightweight custom binary communication protocol for a Raspberry Pi Pico and a Python host.
+This is a University project group implementation of a lightweight custom binary communication protocol for a Raspberry Pi Pico and a Python host.
 The link uses USB Serial through the Pico SDK stdio USB backend and PySerial on the host.